The ultimate guide to pricing your accounting services choose between Fixed and Value-based approaches

 Customer expectations are changing.
 Clients now want clear, upfront pricing.
 This shift is leading accountants to move away from hourly rates.
 However, this change can cause confusion about how to set fees for services.

-This post will explore how to price bookkeeping and accounting services for fixed-price contracts.
-It will outline four simple steps to help establish fair prices.
+This post explores how to price bookkeeping and accounting services for fixed-price contracts.
+It outlines four simple steps to help establish fair prices.
 Let’s begin.

 Why is pricing your accounting services difficult?